How to Become a UX Designer, a Step-By-Step Guide for 2024 [+Expert Tips]

 If you’re looking for a faster, more flexible alternative, then you might consider a UX design course.
 Many offer certifications that can help your resume stand out.

 For example, Google offers an online course for a UX Design Professional Certificate.
-It takes approximately six months to complete, but once you do, you can apply for UX designer jobs with over 150 U.S. employers, including Google, Walmart, and Best Buy.
+It takes approximately six months to complete and makes it easier to apply for UX designer jobs with over 150 U.S. employers, including Google, Walmart, and Best Buy.

 2. Create some designs independently.